Quantum Commuting Circuits and Complexity of Ising Partition Functions: Hardness of approximating Ising partition functions

-Post-{\sf IQP}${}_{\sf UP}$ can simulate universal MBQC and hence also simulate fault-tolerant quantum computation in MBQC.
+If a set of instances of {\sf IQP} is universal-under-postselection, post-{\sf IQP} can simulate universal fault-tolerant quantum computation.
 If the error $\epsilon$ is sufficiently smaller than the threshold value of fault-tolerant quantum computation~\cite{DoritBenor,RaussendorfPhD,Nielsen}, we can reliably simulate universal quantum computation (i.e., {\sf BQP}) and moreover {\sf PP} with the help of postselection.
-Thus there is no FPRAS for the partition functions of two-body Ising models on planar lattices with imaginary coupling constants of an arbitrary irrational angle $2 \nu \pi$, unless the PH collapses at the third level.
+(See Ref.~\cite{Tamate} for an application of the fault-tolerance theory to the postselection argument.)
+Thus {\sf IQP} with almost all rotational angles is universal-under-postselection.
+This fact and Remark~\ref{StrongpostBQP} lead that a multiplicative approximation of the Ising partition functions is \#{\sf P}-hard for almost all imaginary coupling constants even on planar lattices with a bounded degree. $\square$

-This result contrasts with the existence of an FPRAS in ferromagnetic cases with magnetic fields shown by Jerrum and Sinclair~\cite{Jerrum93} and antiferromagnetic cases on a sort of lattices shown by Sinclair, Srivastava, and Thurley ~\cite{Sinclair}, and Sly and Sun~\cite{Sly}.
-It seems that an FPRAS is hard to obtain in the imaginary coupling regimes even on a planar lattice with a bounded degree except for a certain special rational angles such as $\pi, \pi/2$ and $\pi/4$ corresponding to the Clifford circuits.
+The above result indicates that almost all imaginary Ising partition functions are substantially hard to calculate even in the approximated case with a multiplicative error.
+This result contrasts with the existence of a FPRAS in the ferromagnetic cases with magnetic fields shown by Jerrum and Sinclair~\cite{Jerrum93} and antiferromagnetic cases on a sort of lattices shown by Sinclair, Srivastava, and Thurley ~\cite{Sinclair}.
+In these cases, an exact calculation is \#{\sf P}-hard but its approximation with a multiplicative error is easy.
+On the other hand, as noted in Remark~\ref{StrongpostBQP}, \#{\sf P}-hardness associated with post-{\sf BQP} = {\sf PP} theorem is also holds in the approximated case automatically.

+With the random magnetic fields, approximation of ferromagnetic Ising partition functions below a certain critical temperature belongs, under an approximation-preserving reduction, to a class \#{\sf BIS}, which is defined as a counting problem of the number of independent sets of a bipartite graph~\cite{Goldberg2007}.
+Moreover, it has been shown that a multiplicative approximation of antiferromagnetic Ising partition functions on $d$-regular graphs ($d \geq 3$) are {\sf NP}-hard~\cite{Sly}.
+Compared with the complexity of these real Ising partition functions, the imaginary Ising partition functions seem to be much more intractable.

-This result also contrasts with the recent studies on quantum computational complexity of Ising partition functions with imaginary coupling constants~\cite{Nest_circuit,Cuevas11,AharonovJones,AharonovJonesHard,AharonovTutte}.
-These quantum algorithms calculate the partition function of the Ising models or, more generally, Jones or Tutte polynomials with additive error $\epsilon$ in polynomial time of $1/\epsilon$:
+This result also contrasts with the recent studies on quantum computational complexity of Ising partition functions with imaginary coupling constants~\cite{Nest_circuit,Cuevas11,AharonovJones,AharonovJonesHard,AharonovTutte,Matsuo14}.
+These quantum algorithms calculate the Ising partition functions or, more generally, Jones or Tutte polynomials with additive error $\epsilon$ in polynomial time of $1/\epsilon$: